 The config container is used to exchange application-specific parameters between server and device.
 The values are not stored historically and therefore only the current value is available.
 Based on the timestamp, the config blocks are synchronised with each transmission.

 If, for example, you develop a warehouse management or an inventory management, as TeDaLoS has done, you can store the weight of your monitoring object (e.g. a screw or a beverage bottle) in the config container.
 Now you can easily draw conclusions about how many pieces are still available and realize an automatic re-order.

-The file transfer is very popular for firmware or operating system updates of connected devices or machines is very popular.
+The file transfer is very popular for firmware or operating system updates of connected devices or machines.
 First, this container ensures that the large file is transferred completely from the server to the device.
-This is possible in a resource-saving way even with during a bad connection, which are is interrupted again and again.
-In a resource-saving way, the device already knows what has been transferred and what has arrived.
+This is possible in a resource-saving way even during a bad connection, which is interrupted again and again.
 The file is transferred in pieces and does not start from the beginning every time it is attempted.
 Only if the file is complete on the device or the machine, the update is executed.

 Predefined structure with necessary degrees of freedom

 The insight into the data structure clearly shows that with rapidM2M some tasks have already been solved for you by default.
 You can easily use time management or the determination of the device position.

 Nevertheless, the config and histdata blocks give you enough freedom to map your individual application without compromise.
 With file transfer, even large amounts of data can be exchanged between devices and server.

 It becomes clear that it is essential to consider exactly in advance which data you need, when, where and in which resolution.
 This is the only way to realize an efficient IoT application at the end of the day.